Elik86/finworkspace/README.md

 ## Run the evn

-run the enviroment with "ng serve finfront" - for the frontend app<br />
+1. Run "ng build thumbnails" to build the library<br />
-run the library with "ng build --watch"
+2. Run "ng serve" to run the project<br />

 ## Regexes